Why buy this course?

 NOTE: Unless otherwise indicated, all course purchases are for access to the course for a period of 1-year.
 At the end of the one year term, the course will be set to “inactive”.

-Endangered and Threatened Wildlife and Plants; Designation of Critical Habitat for the Rayed Bean, Sheepnose, Snuffbox, and Spectaclecase Mussels.
-Document Number: 2024-28316
+This is a self-paced eLearning course based on the Federal Register Document titled Endangered and Threatened Wildlife and Plants; Designation of Critical Habitat for the Rayed Bean, Sheepnose, Snuffbox, and Spectaclecase Mussels.

 Course SKU